 MR or Mixed Reality MUST include interacting with reality outside of an augmented overlay and audio, ie, changing stage lights, on/offing a fans, scent stimulation, and/or robotics or mechatronic locomotion like a conveyor belt.
-XR or X Reality is the direct and proper way to refer to the umbrella of all these experiences.
+XR or eXtended Reality (or even just X Reality) is the direct and proper way to refer to the umbrella of all these experiences.

 Like this post?
 Read more from the ^UX topic.